E1leenn/finalchallenge/README copy.md

 <br>
-Output of the value of grid
+Output of the value of grid which determine the shades on the panel.

 ![](images/tictactoegridvalue.png)
 *Screenshot of values of TicTacToe grid*